 In later cases, the usual period of wait is six weeks.
 If no improvement in symptoms have occurred in six weeks or red flags are present, imaging is appropriate.

-As stated before, the actual treatment would depend on underlying disease.
+As stated before, the actual treatment would depend on the underlying disease.
 There are different measures applied in general, for treating the symptoms.
 These measures include:

 - Anti-inflammatory medications